New physics in $b\to s \ell\ell$ decays with complex Wilson coefficients: Model selection

+We note from table \ref{tab:withassy} that in all the two or more operator scenarios, the two operators $\mathcal{O}_9$ and $\mathcal{O}^{'}_9$ are common and $Im(C^{'}_9)$ has a sizable positive contribution that is not consistent with zero at 68\% confidence interval (CI).
+However, $Im(\Delta C_9)$ is consistent with zero even at 68\% CI, though it could be large within the allowed interval since the estimated error is large.
+The differences in the allowed CIs of $Im(\Delta C_9)$ between the results presented in tables \ref{tab:ModselNew} and \ref{tab:withassy} could be because a large positive value of $Im(\Delta C_9)$ is not allowed by the CP-asymmetric data in $B\to K^*$ modes (see Figs. \ref{fig:A801098}, \ref{fig:A81125}, \ref{fig:A8116} and \ref{fig:A8254}).
+Similarly, in the relevant scenarios $Im(\Delta C_{10})$ or $Im(C^{'}_{10})$ could be large while being consistent with zero.

-Figs. \ref{fig:Rkpredictions} and \ref{fig:p5ppredictions} show the predictions of $R_K^{(*)}$ and $P'_5$ in different $q^2$ regions for our selected models from table \ref{tab:ModselNew}, while comparing them with the corresponding measurements.
+Fig. \ref{fig:RKRKstq2} shows the predictions of $R_K^{(*)}$ and $P'_5$ in different $q^2$ bins for our selected models from table \ref{tab:ModselNew}, while comparing them with the corresponding measurements.
+Note that here the correlations between the SM and the NP parameters have been neglected.
 In all the models, the predictions are consistent with the measurements of $R_K^{(*)}$ by Belle.
 Our best model can accommodate all the observed data on $R_K^{(*)}$ and $P'_5$ at 1-$\sigma$ CL, except the $R^{low}_{K^*}(LHCb)$.
 In fact, none of the selected models can explain the $R^{low}_{K^*}(LHCb)$ at 1-$\sigma$.
-However, all of the predicted results are consistent with the above mentioned experimental results at 2-$\sigma$.
-Bin by bin predictions of the other angular observables in a few selected scenarios are shown in fig. \ref{fig:angobscp} (appendix).
-These predictions are compared with the corresponding SM predictions and the measured values.
-Apart from a few isolated bins, the predictions are consistent with the respective measured values, for most of the observables in most of the bins.
-Note that for models with real or complex $\Delta C_9$, the predictions are identical and hard to distinguish from each other.
+At low-$q^2$ the $B\to K^*\ell\ell$ decay rates are dominated by $1/q^2$ enhanced photon contributions and as pointed out earlier in several model independent analyses \cite{Altmannshofer:2017yso,Capdevila:2017bsm,Geng:2017svp}, a NP contact interaction that explains $R_K$ and $R_{K^*}^{Cen}$ affects $R_{K^*}^{Low}$ typically by at most 10\%.
+Also, the possibility of explaining $R_{K^*}^{Low}$ with tensor operators has been addressed in ref. \cite{Bardhan:2017xcc}, which we are not considering in this analysis (see also \cite{Altmannshofer:2017bsz}).
+Note that in all the selected models, the predicted results are consistent with their respective measured values at 2-$\sigma$.
+In model 641, the predictions of $R_{K}$ and $R_{K^*}^{Cen}$ have relatively large errors compared to that in $R_{K^*}^{Low}$.
+This is due to the large errors in the fit result of $Im(\Delta C_{10})$, while $R_{K^*}^{Low}$ is very less sensitive to these WCs.
+Similar predictions/comparisons are provided in Fig. \ref{fig:RKRKstq2wassym} for the selected models in table \ref{tab:withassy}.
+No noticeable changes are observed except now the errors in $R_{K}$ and $R_{K^*}^{Cen}$ have reduced because of the reason mentioned above.